syncfusion-content/blazor-docs/blazor/maps/how-to/creating-routes-between-the-markers.md

 ---
 layout: post
-title: How to create the routes in Blazor Maps Component | Syncfusion
+title: How to create routes between markers in Blazor Maps Component | Syncfusion
-description: Checkout and learn here all about creating the routes between the markers in Syncfusion Blazor Maps component and more.
+description: Learn here all about creating routes between markers in the Syncfusion Blazor Maps component and more.
 platform: Blazor
 control: Maps
 documentation: ug
 ---

-# Creating routes between the markers in the Blazor Maps component
+# Creating Routes Between Markers in the Blazor Maps component

 The Syncfusion Maps component supports plotting routes between two locations (source and destination) using the navigation line feature.
 Markers can be placed at these locations to visually indicate the source and destination, making it easier to view the path between them on the map.